 Paraguay is a member of the Southern Common Market (MERCOSUR), joined also by Brazil, Argentina, Uruguay, and Venezuela (full members), and other nations, which are considered full associates as per the Asuncion Treaty (signed March 26, 1991).
 The Paraguayan economy is characterized by the predominance of these sectors: agriculture, ranching, commerce, and service.

 The country has shown consistent growth in recent years, attracting the attention of foreign investors and businesses.
 In the year 2016, the Gross Domestic Product (GDP) growth was 4% and, according to the International Monetary Fund, the projected GDP growth for 2017 is 3.7%, an above-average figure compared to the other Latin American and Caribbean nations.
 This increase is due principally to the annual production and exportation of 9 to 10 million tons of soy and the renewed annual record of beef exports.
-The Production of Soy

 The macroeconomic stability, with its 2016 inflation rate of 3.9%, high percentage of international reserves, free currency exchanges, free and unrestricted capital flow, and low tax burdens, makes Paraguay a priority destination for foreign investors and serves to encourage local investment strongly as well.